Really-Simple-Plugins/complianz-gdpr/readme.txt

 IMPORTANT!
 Complianz | GDPR Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

-= Cookiedatabase.org API & Privacy =
+= Cookiedatabase.org API Privacy & Terms =

 Complianz connects with Cookiedatabase.org to collect and synchronize the most recent descriptions for cookies and related services.
-After consent in Complianz | GDPR Cookie Consent,  Cookiedatabase.org will collect your domain, cookies (descriptions), used plugins for the sole purpose of researching and moderating cookies and related services.
+After consent in Complianz | GDPR Cookie Consent,  Cookiedatabase.org will collect your domain, cookies (descriptions) and used plugins for the sole purpose of researching and moderating cookies and related services.
 For more information, please check our [privacy statement](https://cookiedatabase.org/privacy-statement).
 Cookiedatabase.org is an open-source, community-driven cookie database founded by Complianz.io.
+[Terms of Use CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 = Love Complianz? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.